CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 Optional in: all containers

+## CVE_source

+This is the source information (who discovered it, who researched it, etc.) and optionally a chain of CNA information (e.g. the originating CNA and subsequent parent CNAs who have processed it before it arrives at the MITRE root).

+Must contain: IF this is in the root level it MUST contain a CNA_chain entry, IF this source entry is NOT in the root (e.g. it is part of a vendor statement) then it must contain at least one type of data entry.

+Mandatory in: none

+Optional in: all containers

 # Examples - MAY BE OUT OF DATE (2016-01-18)

 Please note I need to update these examples ASAP.